Best Credit Repair Services in 2024

 There are times when a credit repair service cannot have items removed.
 This will not lower your credit score, but it could mean that your score will not change at all.

-If you do not have any items that you can dispute, whoever you’re working with should let you know you’re not a good candidate for its services.
+If you do not have any items that you can challenge, whoever you’re working with should let you know you’re not a good candidate for its services.
 This will keep you from spending money on a service that can’t help you.

 10. Should I Pay a Charged-Off Debt?